Bath Spa University has opted into the TEF and received a Silver award.

 During Professional Practice and Performance modules, you'll participate in the creation, rehearsal and performance of two productions each year:

-A full-length classical ballet performed on tour, and
+A full-length classical ballet performed on tour, and, a contemporary and jazz showcase.

 All performances are public, and take place in leading venues in Scotland.
 You'll work within a company of professional dancers, choreographer and technicians.